Seattle University Student Research and Creativity Conference

 The Seattle University Student Research and Creativity Conference (SRCCon, pronounced "Sur-Con") is an opportunity for undergraduate and graduate students conducting research or participating in creative works or artistic endeavors in all academic disciplines to share what they have been working on.

-Undergraduate students in all disciplines, including research papers and projects completed for a course in the University Core are eligible.
+Undergraduate students in all disciplines, including research papers and creative projects for a course in the University Core are eligible.
 Graduate students in all programs are eligible (including online programs).
-Presentation options include a poster presentation, oral presentation, and creative works (art exhibit, poetry reading, film screening, performance, etc. All applicants need a faculty mentor to sponsor their application.
+Presentation options include a poster presentation, oral presentation, and creative works (art exhibit, poetry reading, film screening, performance, etc.).
+All applicants need a faculty mentor to sponsor their application.

 Why present at SRCCon?

-- It gives you an advantage when applying for scholarships or graduate school
+- Competitive edge: Get an advantage when applying for scholarships or graduate school.

 Sponsorship and contact

-Please direct questions to Tara Roth, director of the Office of Undergraduate Research at ugr@seattleu.edu.
-Please direct questions related to graduate submissions to Yen Tran, Scholarly Services Librarian at yentran@seattleu.edu.
+Please direct all general questions to Tara Roth, director of the Office of Undergraduate Research at UGR@seattleu.edu.
+Please direct questions related to graduate student submissions to Yen Tran, Scholarly Services Librarian, at yentran@seattleu.edu.